NikLopezGoes/TacoWebsite/README.md

 ## Customization

-- **Favicon**: Located in `public/images/TacoGuy.png`.
-You can replace this with your own icon.
 - **Google Calendar Integration**: The API key is managed securely through Amplify environment variables.
 Be sure to set `VITE_GOOGLE_API_KEY` in your Amplify app settings.

-## License

-This project is private or covered under the license of the owner.
-For questions or requests, contact the repository maintainer.